 How long does it take to sell a mobile app?
 From first introduction to close, most off-market deals take 60 to 120 days.
 Getting your financials and documentation ready before you start will cut that time significantly.

 OEB Digital works with app founders across 40+ countries, off-market only.
 No public listings.
 Serious buyers already in the network.
-Before you start, read about the emotional side of selling your app — most founders are surprised by it.
-When you are ready to move, start here.
+Before you start, read about the emotional side of selling your app.
+Most founders are surprised by what comes up.
+When you are ready to move, sell your app off-market with a broker.

 ]]>